ads-mirrors/coldfusion-commandbox-docs/embedded-server/server-processes.md

 ## WEB-INF

 You may be used to having your server's WEB-INF folder living in your web root.
 The CommandBox embedded server still has a dedicated WEB-INF folder for each server you start, but it lives under the main CommandBox installation directory in your user folder.
-Changes you make to the WEB-INF such as adding jars or new tas will be persisted until you issue a `server forget` command.
+Changes you make to the WEB-INF such as adding jars or new tags will be persisted until you issue a `server forget` command.